imdataman/tw-election-map/README.md

-# mapbox-density-map
+# tw-election-map
-Try to build a slippy map similar to the one built earlier with OpenLayers using Mapbox GL JS
+Try to build an election map